bukovyn/CentOS-7-Server/README.md

 $ systemctl start firewalld
 ```

-:star: *Tip: You can always check which state the service is in by running the command `firewall-cmd --state`!*
+:star: *Tip: You can always check which state the service is in by running the command `firewall-cmd --state`.*